gathertown/door-by-api/README.md

 # gather-doors

+A basic example of dynamically editing the map using the API

 Instantiated by the always handy [simple-react-full-stack](https://github.com/crsandeep/simple-react-full-stack)

 The code for the door in the [Gather office](https://staging.gather.town/app/oxrhEtb3sV7VutbQ/GatherOffice)

-A good example of editing the map using the API
+Warning: this code is not officially supported and you will likely have to modify it to suit your needs!
+Better, more powerful objects, like doors, are a work in progress and it will be easier soonish :)

 ## Quick Start